By using configuration files, you can customize the behavior of Skytable.

-A configuration file is a TOML file, which looks like:
+A configuration file is a TOML file, which has the following basic structure:

 host: This is the IP address to which you want the database server to bind to.
 It can be any valid IPv4 or IPv6 address, as a quoted string